adam-maj/deep-learning/README.md

 This provided a deep learning analogue to the manual feature engineering efforts often used before deep learning was proven.

-CNNs were critical the initial adoption of deep learning - neural networks like [LeNet](/01-deep-neural-networks/02-cnn/02-le-net.pdf) and [AlexNet](/01-deep-neural-networks/03-alex-net/01-alex-net.pdf) used the architecture to beat the state-of-the-art in image classification competitions.
+CNNs were critical for the initial adoption of deep learning - neural networks like [LeNet](/01-deep-neural-networks/02-cnn/02-le-net.pdf) and [AlexNet](/01-deep-neural-networks/03-alex-net/01-alex-net.pdf) used the architecture to beat the state-of-the-art in image classification competitions.
 Additionally CNNs are still relevant in modern models with the [U-Net](/01-deep-neural-networks/04-u-net/02-u-net.ipynb) architecture being used in modern [Diffusion](/05-image-generation/03-diffusion/05-diffusion.ipynb) models for image generation.

 <br />